Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 ##  Test multiplayer

-In order to see the multiplayer functionality in action we can either run multiple instances of the game locally on our computer or choose to connect over the internet.
+In order to see the multiplayer functionality in action, you can either run multiple instances of the game locally on your computer or choose to connect through the internet.

 ### Local multiplayer setup